purarue/scramble-history/README.md

 #### drop/limit

 `drop:n` or `limit:n` where `n` is a number.
 This can be used in between commands to update the current solve list.
-E.g.:

-Drop removes `n` items at the beginning of the list, limit keeps the first `n` items
+Drop removes `n` items at the beginning of the list, limit keeps the first `n` items.
+For example:

 ```
 scramble_history merge -q 'puzzle==222' -q Ao5 -q 'drop:3' -q Mo2